ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 <span style="font-size:x-small">

 ```
-# Log in to the IBM Cloud CLI.
+# Login to the IBM Cloud CLI.
 Enter your IBM Cloud credentials when prompted.
 ibmcloud login

 # List the clusters to get the name of the cluster you want to access.